cybozu/duck/README.md

    */
   // Concurrency of Closure Compiler (default: 1,000 if AWS batch mode, otherwise 1)
   concurrency: 4,
-  // Build in batch mode on "aws" for production or "local" for debug (default: disabled)
+  // Build in batch mode with faast.js on "aws" for production or "local" for debug (default: disabled)
   batch: "aws",
   // Options for faast.js in batch mode.
 See https://faastjs.org/docs/api/faastjs.awsoptions
   batchOptions: {},